Q:What is the oldest composite photograph on display in the Capitol?

 Q:Is flash photography allowed in the Capitol?

-A:Flash photography is allowed everywhere in the Capitol, accept in the House and Senate galleries during the daily floor sessions.
+A:Flash photography is allowed everywhere in the Capitol, except in the House and Senate galleries during the daily floor sessions.

 Q:Does the Virginia Shop provide special order items?